Official advice for New Zealanders living and travelling overseas

 Panama

-Do not travel to the Darien Gap, south of the town of Yaviza, due to high levels of violent crime and the presence of drug traffickers and armed guerrilla forces.
-This includes the Darien National Park, nature reserves and tourist resorts.
-(Level 4 of 4)
+Do not travel to the Darién Gap, south of the town of Yaviza, due to high levels of violent crime and the presence of drug traffickers and armed guerrilla forces.
+This includes the Darién National Park, nature reserves and tourist resorts (level 4 of 4).

 Do not travel to the Mosquito Gulf, from Boca de Río Chiriquí to Coclé del Norte, due to high levels of crime, particularly drug and human trafficking (level 4 of 4).